 And some days you would really have to choose where to go with many events overlapping.

-This year marks the ninth anniversary of the Vivid festival.
-It is on between 26 May and 17 June 2017, with lights projected on the Opera, the Museum of Contemporary Art, the Harbour Bridge and many buildings in the City every night.
+This year marks the tenth anniversary of the Vivid festival.
+It is on between 25 May and 16 June 2018, with lights projected on the Opera, the Museum of Contemporary Art, the Harbour Bridge and many buildings in the City every night.

 Every year design teams get the hard job of coming up with increasingly innovative shapes and colours to feature on the sails of the Opera House.

 The special effects used make the lighting of the opera sails one of the most interesting tourist attractions in the capital of New South Wales.
 And the beauty of it is that many of the stunning programs that come with this festival are free and family friendly.

-The Film Festival is running every year since 1954, and while it started very small with screenings at the University of Sydney, it has grown to be a powerful event.
+The Sydney Film Festival has been running yearly since 1954, and while it started very small with screenings at the University of Sydney, it has grown to be a powerful event.
 Heaps of movies from lots of countries.
 Among them latest releases, new and older pictures, short films, documentaries.

-There are many venues for screening the films or for catching up before and after the screening for a glass of wine, snack or dinner or simply for sharing your experience or listening to film experts.
+There are many venues for screening the films or for catching up for a glass of wine, snack or dinner or simply for sharing your experience or listening to film experts.

 So the places to be between 6 - 17 June 2018 are: